 Next, it is time to plant it.
-You need a potting mix that will create the conditions the new plant needs in order to thrive.
+You need a potting mix to create the conditions the new plant needs to thrive.
 Mixing standard potting mix with coco coir is a good option.

 Once ready, place your rhizome into the soil and give it a light drink.
 Place your new plant in an area that gets bright but indirect sunlight.
 Then, follow the same regimen you have for the mother plant.

 The Alocasia ‘Black Velvet’ is a little mini Alocasia!
-The maximum height it will grow will not be more than 50 centimeters, although 30 centimeters is the norm.
-Leaves can reach about 8 – 12 centimeters.
+Its maximum height will not exceed 20 inches (50 centimeters), although 12 inches (30 centimeters) is the norm.
+Leaves can reach about 3 – 4.7 inches (8 – 12 centimeters).

 So you won’t find the Black Velvet taking over your living space.
 If you have a bigger room to fill, such as one with vaulted ceilings or a large hall, the Alocasia ‘Dark Star’ may be one to consider.

 The Alocasia ‘Black Velvet’ is toxic to both animals and humans.
-So, you need to keep it away from any animal or child that is likely to try to explore it.
-When handling the plant, especially during propagation, make sure you wear gloves.
+Keep it away from any animal or child likely to try to explore it.
+When handling the plant, especially during propagation, wear gloves.

 Watch out for signs and symptoms of inhalation or exposure.
-This would likely include burning or tingling, swelling of the airways and in extreme cases death.
-If you think there has been an exposure in your household make sure you contact a vet or doctor promptly.
+This includes burning or tingling, swelling of the airways, and in extreme cases, death.
+If you think there has been exposure in your household, contact a vet or doctor promptly.

-Following this care guide will take you a long way to keeping your Alocasia ‘Black Velvet’ happy.
-But, the plant can be known to be a little fussy, so it is key you know how to address any problems quickly.
+Following this care guide will take a long way to keep your Alocasia ‘Black Velvet’ happy.
+But, the plant can be known to be a little fussy, so you know how to address any problems quickly.

-Luckily, the majority of them are easy to fix and cause only temporary damage to the leaves.
-But, since the leaves are the prize feature, this can be upsetting for collectors.
-Let’s look at the main issues that the Alocasia ‘Black Velvet’ can experience and how to address them.
+Luckily, most of them are easy to fix and cause only temporary damage to the leaves.
+But, since the leaves are the prize feature, this can upset collectors.
+Let’s look at the main issues the Alocasia ‘Black Velvet’ can experience and how to address them.

-Crisping or curling leaves can be a sign of either under watering or low humidity.
+Crisping or curling leaves can indicate either under-watering or low humidity.
 Check firstly that the soil is maintaining a degree of moisture.
 If not, you need to increase your watering regimen.
-If the soil is indeed moist enough, then check on the humidity levels in your home.
+If the soil is indeed moist enough, check on your home’s humidity levels.

-Levels at under 60% would be too low, and can mean that the plant is not able to replace the moisture lost through the leaves.
-Try misting the leaves daily or moving the plant to a more humid location such as a bathroom
+Levels under 60% are too low, meaning the plant cannot replace the moisture lost through the leaves.
+Try misting the leaves daily or moving the plant to a more humid location, such as a bathroom.

 Low light levels

-The Alocasia ‘Black Velvet’, like other Alocasia variants, will ‘search for light’.
-If it is not getting adequate levels, then it will start to droop down at the stem in a bid to search for it.
+The Alocasia ‘Black Velvet’, like other Alocasia variants, will ‘search for light.’
+If it is not getting adequate levels, it will start to droop down at the stem to search for it.

-This can make your plant look misshapen and sad.
+This can make your plant look distorted and sad.
 Make sure you have your Alocasia ‘Black Velvet’ as close to the window as possible without it being in direct sunlight.

-If your plant is wilting, looking insecure in the pot or soft around the base, you will need to check for root rot.
-This is a problem common to many plants, and is caused by too much water content in the soil.
+If your plant is wilting, looking insecure in the pot , or soft around the base, check for root rot.
+This is a problem common to many plants and is caused by too much water content in the soil.

-This seals up the air pockets and saturates the roots, which in turn mean they don’t absorb any water.
-The damp environment gives rise to fungal infections which, if not treated properly, will likely result in the death of the plant.
+This seals up the air pockets and saturates the roots so they don’t absorb water.
+The damp environment gives rise to fungal infections, which, if not treated properly, will likely result in the death of the plant.

-Make sure the soil is moist but not saturated, that there is no water pooling in the soil and that you do not let the plant sit in a plate of water.
+Ensure the soil is moist but not saturated, that there is no water pooling, and that you do not let the plant sit in a plate of water.

 Why are the leaves on my Alocasia Black Velvet crispy?

 This is usually related to the humidity levels in the home.
-The leaves lose water during the day at different rates, depending on how humid the room is.
+The leaves lose water during the day at different rates, depending on the room’s humidity.

 If the environment is particularly arid – for the Alocasia, arid means any levels less than 60% – then the roots won’t be able to replace the water lost quickly enough.
-Check the humidity levels and rectify if necessary, try misting the leaves and make sure the plant is getting adequate water.
+Check the humidity levels and rectify if necessary; try misting the leaves and ensure the plant gets adequate water.

-If you are looking for a flowering plant, the Alocasia ‘Black Velvet’ might not be the one for you.
-Whilst the plant does flower on occasion, the display is often unspectacular and often occurs at the detriment of the leaves.
+If you are looking for a flowering plant, the Alocasia ‘Black Velvet’ might not suit you.
+While the plant does flower occasionally, the display is often unspectacular and often occurs at the detriment of the leaves.

 For that reason, many Alocasia lovers prefer the plant not to flower.
-Flowering will happen when the plant is in optimal conditions, but is not guaranteed.
-So, don’t hang your hat on this plant bringing you flowers and focus on the beautiful leaves as the main attraction instead.
+Flowering will happen when the plant is in optimal conditions but it is not guaranteed.
+So, don’t hang your hat on this plant bringing you flowers; focus on the beautiful leaves as the main attraction instead.